Historic properties in Fort Huachuca National Historic District: Buffalo Soldiers

 After the surrender of Geronimo, trouble continued to brew with renegade Native-Americans, Mexican bandits; especially with the followers of Pancho Villa, and American outlaws and freebooters.
 In 1913, Fort Huachuca became the base for the 10th Cavalry Regiment "Buffalo Soldiers", which was composed of African Americans.
 The 10th Cavalry continued to fight the Apaches after Geronimo's surrender in 1886.
 A detachment of 10th Cavalry fought one of their last battles of the Apache Wars north of Globe at the Salt River during an expedition on March 7, 1890.
 After the battle Sergeant William McBryar, was awarded the Medal of Honor for his actions during the pursuit of the Apache warriors.

 General John Pershing used the fort as a forward logistics and supply base from 1916 to 1917 in his expedition against Pancho Villa and his men.
 Pershing sent the 10th Cavalry in pursuit of Villa and his men.
 Then-Major Charles Young, an African-American, commanded a squadron of the 10th Cavalry during the “Punitive Expedition” into Mexico.
 In Mexico they were confronted by peasants with pro Villa sympathies.
 The authorities in Mexico considered it a disgrace if Villa was captured by the Americans and therefore provided misleading information which resulted in the failure of Pershing's Villa campaign.

 Upon his return from Mexico, then-Lieutenant Colonel Young established a school for African American enlisted men at Fort Huachuca, Arizona.
 He foresaw the coming of future wars and was determined that men of his race would be prepared to enter an officers’ training camp if one should be established.
 Young, was the first African American to be promoted to colonel.
-On September 1916, he became the commander of Fort Huachuca.
+In September 1916, he became the commander of Fort Huachuca.